Wednesday Night League Only

 Relief from bridges

-- Hazard lines as marked by stakes or painted lines extend vertically, so there is no relief from the portion of a bridge that is within a hazard.
-If a portion of the bridge that is outside the boundary of a hazard causes interference with your stance or swing; proceed with the rule for immovable obstruction, as found in the appendix.
+- Penalty Area lines as marked by stakes, painted lines or the mow edge and extend vertically, so there is no relief from the portion of a bridge that is within a hazard.
+If a portion of the bridge that is outside the boundary of a hazard causes interference with your stance or swing; proceed with the rule for immovable obstruction.
+See USGA Rule 16.

 Relief from signs

-- There are several signs on Brookview, including those between holes 3 & 16 and between holes 7 & 16 as well on hole 15.
+- There are several signs on Brookview, including those between holes 3 & 16 and between holes 7 & 16 as well on hole 15 and 16 in the fairway.
 Even if these signs can be removed, they are considered by the course and the league as immovable obstructions.
-Proceed with the rule for immovable obstruction, as found in the appendix.
+Proceed with the rule for immovable obstruction.

-- To create a more competitive league that is open to all, we have established a rule that allows members, 65 and older with a USGA handicap of 16 or higher to play from the gold tees if they choose.
-Their course handicaps are calculated from the tees they play.
+To create a more competitive league that is open to all, a rule was established that allows members, 65 and older with a USGA handicap of 16.4 or higher, to play from the Gold tees if they choose.